 Your doctor may be able to diagnose what caused your skin patches upon physical examination.
 However, this is not always possible.
 In some cases, you will be referred to a skin specialist called a dermatologist.
 A dermatologist will examine the skin, note any symptoms you have been experiencing, take down your medical history, and may take a sample of the patch to determine its cause.

 Some allergic reactions are not emergencies.
-If you develop raised, itchy patches after eating a specific food or after coming into contact with a known allergen but your symptoms are not severe, you may be referred to an allergist.
+You may be referred to an allergist if you develop raised, itchy patches after eating a specific food or after coming into contact with a known allergen.
 An allergist will perform an allergen test to determine if the patches are caused by an allergic reaction and what items might be causing it.

 If the patches are raised, inflamed, and itchy as in a mild allergic reaction, your doctor may suggest using over-the-counter anti-itch medication such as cortisone cream.
 This medication can work to relieve the itching and reduce inflammation.
 You will also be warned to stay away from the allergen that caused your reaction in order to prevent future problems.

-If the patches are due to extreme dry skin, using over-the-counter products formulated for eczema or psoriasis may help.
-In some cases, these medications are not strong enough, so your doctor will prescribe an oral medication to treat it or a prescription strength cream like Elidel or Dovonex.
+If the patches are due to extremely dry skin, using over-the-counter products formulated for eczema or psoriasis may help.
+In some cases, these medications are not strong enough, so your doctor will prescribe an oral medication to treat it or a prescription-strength cream like pimecrolimus (Elidel) or calcipotriene (Dovonex).

-If the patches are due to a fungal infection such as ringworm, you may be given antifungal cream to treat the infection.
-Often times, an over-the-counter antifungal cream works well to treat ringworm and related causes.
+You may be given an antifungal cream to treat the infection if the patches are due to a fungal infection such as ringworm.
+An over-the-counter antifungal cream often works well to treat ringworm and related causes.

 Patches caused by vitiligo may be treatable in the early stages of the condition.
 Treatment options include: